aditya2op/portfolio/README.md

 - **Sanity CMS**: Integrated Sanity CMS as the backend to manage and update content seamlessly.
 - **SCSS**: Styled components with SCSS to enhance design flexibility and maintainability.
 - **Framer Motion**: Incorporated Framer Motion for smooth and captivating animations throughout the website.
+- Used upto Date coding practices with Concise Code, Higher Order Components and Forms.

 ## Installation